-For example, we want to identify the GCN modules that contain our 24h oscillating genes (for.rhy = 24h-rhythmic genes in forager brains, nur.rhy = 24h-rhythmic genes in nurses), 12h oscillating genes (for.rhy.8, nur.rhy.8), and 8h-rhythmic genes (for.rhy.8, nur.rhy.8).
+For example, we want to identify the GCN modules that contain our 24h oscillating genes (for.rhy = 24h-rhythmic genes in forager brains, nur.rhy = 24h-rhythmic genes in nurses), 12h oscillating genes (for.rhy.12, nur.rhy.12), and 8h-rhythmic genes (for.rhy.8, nur.rhy.8).

-Now that we have defined our genes of interest (rhythmic genes), we can use Fisher’s exact test to check for significant overlap between our genes of interest (e.g., for.rhy) and modules in the GCN (e.g. module-7) in a pairwise manner.
+Now that we have defined our genes of interest (rhythmic genes), we can use a Fisher’s exact test to check for significant overlap between our genes of interest (e.g., for.rhy) and modules in the GCN (e.g., module-7) in a pairwise manner.

-For example, to check if the 24h-rhythmic genes in forager brains (for.rhy) are overrepresented in module-7, we first need to create the contingency table.
+For example, to check if the 24h-rhythmic genes in forager brains (for.rhy) are overrepresented in module-7, we first create the contingency table.
 To do so, we need to define the background number of genes, i.e., the size of the set that contains all possible genes from which module-7 and for.rhy genesets are drawn.
 In our case, that would be the 9139 genes that was used to build the GCN.
 Using this information, we can create the contingency table as shown below.